-The FSBS has a long history of charitable endeavors including scholarships; support of members in distress and charitable contributions
+The FSBS has a long history of philanthropic endeavors including scholarships; support of members in distress and charitable contributions.

 At our Serbian Cultural Center and Museum, we host lectures, art exhibits and the largest display of Serbian artifacts and books on the West Coast.

 BOARD OF DIRECTORS

 President Emeritus - Milorad Golubovich

 President - Branko Perazich

 Recording Secretary - Stevan Davidovich